gitrit/documentation/design-documents/designs.md

 The main portion of the modal has a **fixed height of 355px.** If the content within overflows, the User can scroll through it.
 Spacing between subsections is **12px.**

 ![Large Modal](mockups/ModalLargeView.png)
 When the screen size is larger than **Tablet View (768px)** The View changes slightly.
 It now appears beside the node and the arrow points to the left.
 It is located 35px from the top of the modal.
+Unlike the mobile version, which faded in from the top, this fades in from the left.

 <div id="organisms"</div>
 ## Organisms